School staff

 A challenge champion account allows you to:

-• view all readers registered at your school
+• view and monitor readers registered at your school

 • add books or edit reader details at your school